jflalonde/illuminationSingleImage/README.md

 z  v
 </code></pre>

-The camera is looking in the negative z direction.
-For convenience (or just to make things more complicated), we define azimuth=0 to be the optical axis direction.
-Therefore, to convert from spherical to cartesian coordinates, use:
+The camera is looking in the negative `z` direction.
+For convenience (or just to make things more complicated), we define `azimuth=0` to be the camera viewing direction, and `azimuth>0` points towards the right of the camera.
+Therefore, to convert from spherical to cartesian coordinates, you should use:

     x = sin(zenith).*sin(azimuth);
     y = cos(zenith);